Syria force carries out major evacuation from last IS holdout

 - 'Secret' transfers -

-Kurdish foreign affairs official Abdel Karim Omar told AFP on Monday that the SDF will announce the end of the IS proto-state "in the next few days".
+Kurdish foreign affairs official Abdel Karim Omar said the SDF would announce the end of the IS proto-state "in the next few days".

 "But this does not mean that we have eliminated terrorism, which must be eradicated at the roots," he said.